-But that just takes me back to the pass-blocking-efficiency percentage.
+But that just takes me to the pass-blocking-efficiency percentage (shown in graph).
 If the elite tackle is replacing an above-average one, the difference over the course of a year isn’t very noticeable.
 Besides, the quarterback still needs four other guys to block consistently in order to keep his jersey clean and his presence out of the training room.

 How many plays, in terms of final outcome, would be nearly indistinguishable if that particular player had been replaced?

 Now, I do understand there are noticeable characteristics in a player's stature, movements and display of strength, but the functional outcome for a particular assignment between elite blockers and an average one is more often than not interchangeable.